BlendVision/Android-Player-Samples/BasicCasting/README.md

-## Integration CaaS Guide
+## Integration Guide

-Following below steps to use Google Cast in your app.
-If you don't need to use Google Cast, you can skip this part.
-CaaS(Cast as a Service) provides `setup()` and `cast()` function to let you can integrate with Google Cast SDK conveniently.
+This guide shows how to integrate the Google Cast SDK into your application.
+We provide a CaaS (Cast as a Service) object, which not only contains setup() and cast() functions, but also contains a cast event listener, allowing you to complete this feature conveniently.

 # Prerequisites